 Research shows that nine out of 10 students get in to their first or second choice college, so it’s likely that your child will soon see the fat envelopes piling up.
 Encourage your child to take time deciding which college to attend.
 Your child definitely shouldn’t make a final choice until he’s heard from every college he applied to, and he’s probably not required to make any decision until the May 1 deadline.

-Review college criteria
+Review the college admission criteria

 Have your child go back and review his college selection criteria.
 Use College Board’s College Search to compare schools side-by-side and determine how they match up with his requirements for size, distance, extracurricular activities and other factors.
 Revisit the schools if possible.
 Many colleges have “admitted-student days” when the school pulls out all the stops to convince students to attend.
 Encourage your child also to wander the campus alone, visiting a classroom, the dining hall, and other important spots to get a sense of the real life of the school.